Sol-Armada/discord-bot/README.md

   - [ ] Bank total command
   - [ ] Transaction history
   - [ ] Channel with bank total and history
+  - [ ] Limit who can give to or take from the bank
 - [ ] Misc
   - [x] Flat DB of Star Citizen locations